NYU-DiffusionMRI/DESIGNER-v2/docs/index.md

 # Getting Help
 The easiest source for references on these tools is right here.
-For additional questions, users can reach out via email to the toolbox maintainers using the email [designer@gmail.com](mailto:Benjamin.Ades-Aron@nyulangone.org) or by emailing the maintainers directly [Ben Aron](mailto:Benjamin.Ades-Aron@nyulangone.org), [Santiago Coelho](mailto:Santiago.Coelho@nyulangone.org), [Jelle Veraart](mailto:Jelle.Veraart@nyulangone.org), and [Jenny Chen](mailto:Jenny.Chen@nyulangone.org).
+For additional questions, users can reach out via email to [Jenny Chen](mailto:Jenny.Chen@nyulangone.org).

 In addition, concerns raised in the *issues* section of any of our github repositories will reach the developers.